opsvantagedigi/buildwithai-coming-soon/README.md

 How the builder uses it:
 - The builder page exposes a "Generate with AI" button that opens a prompt modal.
-- The prompt is POSTed to `/generate-template` and the returned `html`/`css` are injected into the preview panel for live preview.
+-- The prompt is POSTed to `/api/generate-template` and the returned `html`/`css` are injected into the preview panel for live preview.
-- If the Worker is offline or the endpoint fails, the UI shows a friendly message and falls back to sample-data for templates.
+-- If the API server is offline or the endpoint fails, the UI shows a friendly message and falls back to sample-data for templates.

 Future upgrade path:
 - Replace `worker/src/lib/ai.js` with an integration to a real AI provider (OpenAI, Anthropic, or your internal model).
 Keep the same `generateTemplate(prompt)` signature and return shape to remain compatible with the frontend.